marcliberatore/230-lab-command-line/README.md

 text files in the current directory, we do the following:

 ```
-$ wc -w *.txt
+$ wc -w books/*.txt
 ```

 Very often we would like to combine two or more of Linux commands via *piping*.
 A pipe is a form of redirection (transfer of standard output to some other destination) that is used to send the output of one command to another command for further processing.
 The commands are linked by the pipe character `|`.

 For example, if we want to list all the text files in the current directory, we can do: